Costa Tropical Guide

 The large port in Motril also has the attraction of cruise ships, fishing boats and navy vessels to view from the shore.

 Check out the Casa Palomares bakery for delicious cakes and typical Piononos made with the local rum, Ron Montero.
-Their modern shop is on Av. de Salobrena, 10, in Motril.
-The Ron Montero Rum Factory offers guided tours which can be booked via Visitfy in Granada.
+Free guided tours of the Ron Montero Rum Factory in Motril provide a fascinating insight into how rum is produced from local sugar cane watered by the Guadalfeo river.

 Playa Granada is the most attractive area of the coastline in Motril and has some beach “chiringuitos” along the shoreline.
 There are also some restaurants and bars here which are livelier in summer months.
 This beach also has a blue flag in 2017.